folkertvanheusden/badank/README.md

 Configuration takes place in badank.cfg.
 Check it; you'll figure it out yourself most likely.

+You can select a different configuration-file by adding it to the command line.

 (c) 2021-2023 by Folkert van Heusden <mail@vanheusden.com>